Page Title: 2nd Amendment Flags

 click to enlarge

-Second Amendment flag Desk Set
+Second Amendment Flag Desk Set

 4x6" desk quality American flag mounted on a 10" staff.
-Comes with a classy walnut base with an engraved plate showing the entire simple text of the 2nd Amendment
+Comes with a classy walnut base with an engraved plate showing the entire simple text of the 2nd Amendment.

 Perfect gift item for friends, business, or as a treat for yourself to keep these words before you during all those hours you spend at your desk.